 - Trial and error.
 Identifying the problem does not always reveal a solution.
 There is often more than one way to treat a back condition, and finding the treatment that works best can be a process of trial and error.
 For example, some people with leg pain caused by a disc problem find that an epidural steroid injection provides great pain relief, while for others it has no effect at all.

 - Individual reactions.
 Two people with identical conditions or symptoms may need very different treatments.
-For example, two patients may have a herniated disc that looks identical on an MRI, but one may experience severe pain and disability and find that back surgery is the best way to get better quicker, while the other may find that a few weeks of chiropractic care works best.
+For example, two patients may have a herniated disc that looks identical on an MRI, but one may experience severe pain and disability and find that back surgery is the best way to get better quicker, while the other may find that a customized physical therapy program works best.

 - Subjective experience.
-Pain is actually a very personal experience.
+Pain is a very personal experience.
 What may be mild back pain to one person can feel like severe back pain to another, and for each the level of pain needs to be treated accordingly.

 With all these factors, along with advances in imaging and treatments, no one doctor can be an expert in all areas of spinal problems and back pain.
-See also Specialists Who Treat Back Pain.

 By having access to a variety of doctors and equipment, a patient can benefit from having a coordinated treatment plan and the expertise of several back pain doctors who specialize in different areas of spine care.
 The idea is that by working in the same practice, the doctors are able to combine their resources and knowledge, which enables them to provide higher quality healthcare for their patients.

 While there are no absolute rules for when to get a referral, there are some general guidelines.
-For example, if a patient is not getting pain relief after the first 4 to 8 weeks of chiropractic care, typically the chiropractor should recommend a referral to another practitioner—either another chiropractor or another type of spine specialist, such as a physiatrist, physical therapist, pain medicine specialist or spine surgeon.
+For example, if a patient is not getting pain relief after the first 4 to 8 weeks of chiropractic care, typically the chiropractor should recommend a referral to another practitioner, either another chiropractor or another type of spine specialist, such as a physiatrist, physical therapist, pain medicine specialist or spine surgeon.

-Coordination of Back Care
+Coordination of back care

-For many health conditions there is a medical specialist who coordinates the patient's care—such as a cardiologist who treats patients with heart conditions and refers them to a surgeon, physical therapist, etc. as needed.
+For many health conditions, there is a medical specialist who coordinates the patient's care, such as a cardiologist who treats patients with heart conditions and refers them to a surgeon, physical therapist, etc. as needed.
 In spine care, there is no such specialist.
-But increasingly—especially in integrated spine care clinics—a physiatrist often coordinates a patient's care within the multi-disciplinary team.
+But increasingly, especially in integrated spine care clinics, a physiatrist often coordinates a patient's care within the multi-disciplinary team.

 Writing a clear, succinct description of your symptoms and the treatments you've tried can help you communicate clearly with the spine doctor.
 Finally, please don't be shy about seeking a second (or third...) opinion if you think it will help.